A Digital Nomad Guide to Sharm El Sheikh

 If you don’t plan on renting a car and don’t want to walk, you have two options.
 The first one is a taxi.
 It’s very easy to find one in Sharm.
 From the moment you approach the street, they find you.
 You will hear the question “taxi?” every ten minutes and they will flash their lights at you or sound the horn of the car to get your attention.
 The blue and white cars are official taxis, and there are also regular cars.
 With both types, it’s best to agree on a price before you get in, so there are no surprises.
 The official taxis are supposed to put on the meter but often refuse or tell you it’s broken.
 You can always check his number on the car window and threaten with police.
 Turning on the meter costs 10 EGP (0.64 USD) and per kilometer, you pay an extra 5 EGP (0.32 USD).
 Most taxis will overcharge so make sure to check on Google Maps what the distance is and make your own calculation.
 If you find a decent driver, you can always ask for his number.
 This is also a good idea in case you live further away from the main street.

-The second option is the minibus called blue bus because of their color.
+The second option is the minibus called the blue bus because of its color.
 They have a fixed route crossing the whole city on the main road.
 The price for a seat from Nabq to Hadaba, from one side of the city to the other, costs 0.38 USD.
 Try to have change or 5 EGP notes as the drivers often say they don’t have any.
 You also often have to ask for your change.
 It’s the cheapest way of transportation but you’ll understand why.
 There’s almost no space for your legs, so you’re squashed between the seats.
 There is no AC so in summer (the same goes for many taxis) so it gets unbearably hot and the ride usually takes double the time as with a car or taxi.

 Most roads in the city are asphalted and new roads have been built over the last few years.
 Some unpaved roads have been changed into asphalted roads.